The Best of Buck Owens

 The Best of Buck Owens is a compilation album by Buck Owens, released in 1964.
 It reached Number two on the Billboard Country Albums charts and Number 46 on the Pop Albums charts.
 It also peaked at No. 1 in Norway and stayed on the charts for 222 weeks there, becoming the most successful album of all time in that country.

-It is out of print although all the songs are available on other Owens compilations.